 St Mary's Church Hall, 1 London Road, Swanley

-- Whilst walk-ins are available for those aged 12 and over (see opening hours below), please pre-book on the National Booking Service or by phoning 119 as this helps to plan vaccinations.
+- Whilst walk-ins are available for those aged 12 and over (see opening hours below), please pre-book on the National Booking Service or by phoning 119 as this helps the planning vaccinations.
+There is large capacity in Swanley.
+If you live in Sevenoaks or surrounding areas and are able easily to drive or get a train to Swanley, please consider this option.

 Sevenoaks Pharmacy 42 Dartford Rd, Sevenoaks TN13 3TQ